-I’ve only kept egg laying chickens for a couple of years.
-I still very much consider myself a newbie to the backyard farming trend.
+I’ve only kept backyard chickens for a few years.
+I still consider myself a newbie to the backyard farming trend.
 As a result, when a severe case of broodiness completely engulfed my favorite hen named Goldie shown in the picture above, I was beside myself to figure out what was wrong with her!

 Fortunately, when I’d almost given up and thought nothing more could be done, a chicken savvy friend stopped by the house and diagnosed the problem within mere minutes of observing her strange behavior.

 But first, let me tell you all the things I did wrong before finally solving the problem.

 What is a Broody Bird?

 Many species of birds go broody, not just hens.

 “Broodiness” refers to a natural behavior that compels a bird to sit on her eggs continuously in an effort to incubate and hatch them out.